j0hanz/j0hanz/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/j0hanz/FIX-my-SPELL?style=flat-square&logo=github&logoColor=white&labelColor=1a1a1a&color=4a4a4a&label=updated)![Commits](https://img.shields.io/github/commit-activity/t/j0hanz/FIX-my-SPELL?style=flat-square&logo=git&logoColor=white&labelColor=1a1a1a)

-*A console-based game to correct misspelled words, designed to boost spelling in a playful way.*
+*A console-based game to correct misspelled words, built with Python.*

 </details>